Upper Dublin Township, Pennsylvania: Business and industry

 The Upper Dublin Friends Meeting House, built in 1814.

 The Fort Washington Office Park is a center of commerce in Upper Dublin Township.
 When it opened in 1955, this was the first modern suburban business park on the East Coast.
 Strategically located at a Pennsylvania Turnpike interchange, this 566-acre suburban office park contains more than 80 commercial buildings totaling over six million square feet, and is home to 230 businesses, employing more than 12,000 workers across a variety of industries.
 The mix of uses has shifted from light industrial to office-based businesses over its 60+ year lifespan.

 To remain competitive, Upper Dublin Township partnered with state and county government agencies to develop a multifaceted modernization plan including major infrastructure improvements, transportation planning and a proposed mixed-use zoning ordinance.
 With the proposed mixed-use zoning, the addition of new multifamily housing, retail and dining are anticipated.
 In September 2016, the Township formed a new Municipal Authority, to oversee the planning, design and financing of the Office Park's public improvement projects going forward.

 The business community's response to this modernization program has been positive, with numerous new business openings including corporate headquarters, research labs and call centers.
-Among the companies that recently moved in to Fort Washington Office Park are Aon Affinity Insurance, Kellogg Company, Citizens Bank, Life Time Athletics, Ashfield Healthcare, Impax Laboratories, Lincoln Investment Planning, TruMark Financial Federal Credit Union, TransWorld Systems, Connexin Software and Acclara Solutions.
+Among the companies that recently moved in to Fort Washington Office Park are Aon Affinity Insurance, Kellogg Company, Citizens Bank, Life Time Athletics, Ashfield Healthcare, Impax Laboratories, Lincoln Investment Planning, TruMark Financial Federal Credit Union, TransWorld Systems, Toll Brothers Inc, Bruce E. Toll (BET) investments, Connexin Software and Acclara Solutions.
 They join long-term businesses in Fort Washington including Honeywell, Johnson & Johnson and NutriSystem's headquarters offices.
 Toll Brothers moved its corporate headquarters to the office park in 2020.

 In 2017 Upper Dublin Township acquired a 56,000 s.f. office building in the Fort Washington Office Park, to house several municipal functions and supplement its community services.
 Later, it was announced that the Upper Dublin Public Library would be moving to this facility.
 The Upper Dublin Public Library opened in 2020.